mattermost/mattermost-hackathon-nov2019/README.md

 4 - New to Mattermost?
 Check out [Developer Docs](https://developers.mattermost.com/) for helpful resources including machine setup and developer workflow for Mattermost repositories.

 5 - Questions?
-Please open a GitHub issue or ask in the public Hackathon channel at https://community.mattermost.com/core/channels/mm-hackathon-nov2019.
+Please open a GitHub issue in this repository or [ask in the Hackathon channel](https://community.mattermost.com/core/channels/mm-hackathon-nov2019).